CALL NOW: 610-330-9740

 In a normal foot, the tendons in your foot and lower leg work together to form the arch.
-When the tendons all pull properly, your foot forms a moderate, normal arch.
-When the tendons do not pull together properly, there is little or no arch, called flat foot or fallen arch.
+When the tendons all pull together properly, your foot forms a moderate, normal arch.
+When the tendons do not pull together properly, there is little or no arch, resulting in Flatfoot deformity or fallen arches.

 Children are born with flat feet.
 In infants and toddlers, prior to walking, the longitudinal arch is not developed and flat feet are normal.
 As children begin standing on their toes, the muscles start to develop and an arch appears.
 The arch continues to develop throughout childhood, and by adulthood most people have developed normal arches.
 But in some cases the arch doesn’t form completely.

 Having flat feet can be painless and is actually normal in some people.
 But others with flat feet experience pain in the heel or arch area, difficulty standing on tiptoe, or have swelling along the inside of the ankle.
 They may also experience pain after standing for long periods of time or playing sports.
 Some back problems can also be attributed to flat feet.